Optimal Multi-Board Assembly Placement with Object Smart Mates

 Optimal Component and Edge Connector Placement

-When working on multi-board assemblies, it is important to consider optimal placement from the component and board level.
+When working on multi-circuit boards assemblies, it is important to consider optimal placement from the component and board level.
 The placement of individual components can’t impede the enclosure fit.
 To resolve this issue, you can create temporary mates while in editing mode for a single board in the multi-board assembly editor.
 The board in the picture below is in editing mode with the Section View enabled.

 - Enable Section View Plane Visibility using View >>Toggle Section Plane Visibility or SHIFT+CTRL+E.